astronomer/docs/astro/deferrable-operators.md

 - An [Astro project](create-project.md) running [Astro Runtime 4.2.0+](runtime-release-notes.md#astro-runtime-420).
 - The [Astro CLI v1.1.0+](https://docs.astronomer.io/astro/cli-release-notes#v110) installed.
+s
 All versions of Astro Runtime 4.2.0+ support the triggerer and have the `astronomer-providers` package installed.
-For more information, read [Astro Runtime Release Notes](runtime-release-notes.md) or [Upgrade Astro Runtime](upgrade-runtime.md).
+For more information, read [Astro Runtime release notes](runtime-release-notes.md) or [Upgrade Astro Runtime](upgrade-runtime.md).

 ## Using deferrable operators